Mts. Pierce and Eisenhower Winter Hike

 Trip Leader(s): dpbyrnes

 Trip Guiding / Event Fee: No, I will not be asking participants for money

 Join us for this 9.6 mile winter hike to the summits of two prominent 4000-foot peaks in the Presidential Range...Mt.
 Pierce (4312') and Mt.
 Eisenhower (4760').
 We will take the Crawford...

 As you pass the exit for Lincoln, continue on I-93 N for 11.9 miles.
 Take exit 35 to merge onto US-3 North toward Twin Mountain.
 Follow US-3 N for 10.3 miles.
 Turn right onto US-302 and follow US-302 East for 8.4 miles where you'll drive by Bretton Woods Ski Area and the Mt.
 Washington Hotel.
-The Crawford Path parking will be on the left...before the AMC Highlander Center...taking a left for a short distance up the Mt.
+The Crawford Path parking will be on the left... just before the AMC Highlander Center...taking a left for a short distance up the Mt.
 Clinton Road (beyond this, the road is closed).
+There might will available street parking and parking at the Highlander Center.
 Total distance from Lincoln is 30.8 miles (about 35 minutes).
-Look for a blue Toyota Tacoma truck.
+Look for a white Honda CRV.

 With summit reports on Thursday still saying 10-16 temps, a minus 6 -11 wind chill and gusts up to 30 mph for Mt.
 Pierce (4312') and Mt.
 Eisenhower (4760'), the weather took a abrupt shift on Friday and Saturday turned into a wonderful day for winter hiking.
 We didn’t get any real sun but at Pierce had beautiful views of Mt.
 Eisenhower which did finally cloud in a bit when we got there along with a light wind (in my opinion) at the summit of Eisenhower.